Gerassim/symfony-docker/README.md

 ```bash
 $ docker-compose run php-fpm php bin/console cache:clear
 ```

-This is realy long command, so in container there some shortcuts for frequently used commands

-`sfcc` shortcut for `php bin/console cache:clear`
+This is realy long command, so in container there some shortcuts for frequently used commands `sfcc` shortcut for `php bin/console cache:clear`

 `sfccp` shortcut for `php bin/console cache:clear -env=prod`

 `ci` shortcut for `composer install`

-So, for example, to install composer dependencies you can type `docker-compose run php-fpm ci`
+So, for example, to install composer dependencies you can type `docker-compose run php-fpm ci`.
 But for really lazy people like me this is still to long.
-You can add this code to your `.bashrc` file to type even less.
+You can add this code to your `.bashrc` file to type even less:
 ```bash
 # Runs symfony console command with arguments at php-fpm container
 function ds() {